ottomatica/baker-examples/latex-env/README.md

 Run `baker run make`.

 Check out the generated main.pdf!
+You can also try `baker run alt-make` if you want to use latexmk to build paper, instead.

 ![generated pdf](imgs/latex-img.png)